zidianjun/BOA_calculation/README.md

 # BOA calculation
-A discretization method of calculating the buffer overlapping area (BOA) of two buffers in P-T space (Di et al. 2019, accepted by American Mineralogist).
+A discretization method of calculating the buffer overlapping area (BOA) of two buffers in P-T space (Di et al. 2020, American Mineralogist, 105, 149).

 Requirements:
-Python 2, numpy and matplotlib
+Python 2, numpy, and matplotlib

 The input data should be like: